 If you crave your independence but still desire a secure, community-oriented environment, then senior independent living apartments may be the perfect choice for you.
-This type of housing is typically designed for seniors ages 55 and up, although some communities set the minimum age limit at 62.
+These independent living communities for seniors are typically designed for those ages 55 and up, although some communities set the minimum age limit at 62.

 Independent living provides many social opportunities for seniors.
 Depending upon the facility in which you live, you may have access to numerous supportive services, such as laundry and linen services, local transportation, and a variety of social services.
 There may be organized activities, such as exercise classes, sports activities, and cultural programs.
 In some cases, group meals may be served once or twice a day as well.

 In order to participate or live in an independent setting, you must be self-sufficient and you must not have serious health issues.
 Independent living facilities include retirement homes, retirement communities, senior housing, and senior independent living apartments.
 Once you become more dependent upon custodial or medical services and/or care, it may not be possible for you to live independently, and other arrangements may need to be made.

 Are Senior Independent Living Apartments Right for You?